Excessive thirst is usually caused by eating salty food, intense physical exercise, hot environments or decreased water intake throughout the day.

 Staying under the sun or in a hot environment for too long can increase sweat production and lead to fluid losses.
 This can trigger the body’s thirst response to trigger you to drink more water.

-What to do: You are advised to use light clothing to relieve discomfort and reduce sweating.
+How to treat: You are advised to use light clothing to relieve discomfort and reduce sweating.
 You should also drink plenty of fluids throughout the day to prevent dehydration.

 10. Dry mouth